 RCN-225 Configuration Variable Standards, with which this standard is intended to be in harmony

-TN-X.X.X

 Requirements and Definitions

 Tables 1 and 2 identify each of the Configuration Variables (CVs), along with additional information about each one.
 Following Table 1 is a written description of each of the CVs.
 In Tables 1 and 2 each Configuration Variable (CV) is identified by name and number, along with the following information: